Methods (brat)

 (1 + x*y^2)/(1 - x^2*y^4)

-sage: f.write_latex('test.tex')
+sage: f.write_latex(filename='test.tex')

-File saved as test.tex.
+Output saved to test.tex.

 sage: with open('test.tex', 'r') as out_file: